 Like in the case of other opioids, physical dependence usually also leads to psychological addiction.
 Hydrocodone has a high potential for addiction.
 More than only trying to relieve pain, people start craving Vicodin and obsessing over it.
 Even if they are aware of the dangers, they disregard them prioritizing the immediate sensations that Vicodin provides.

 Whether they are seeking pain relief or a high, people who develop a tolerance to Vicodin are in more immediate physical danger.
 When they increase the dose of Vicodin to have higher amounts of hydrocodone, they also increase the amount of acetaminophen.
 As seen above, the latter ingredient is potentially toxic to the liver and the kidneys.

 That is not only the problem for Vicodin addicts seeking pleasure.

 Ironically, patients that augment their doses to decrease the pain in one area of their body gradually are damaging other parts of their body.

 Is it possible to become addicted from only taking a prescribed dosage?

-Due to only needing small doses of Vicodin for the drug to have an effect on you, it is very easy to become addicted to the drug without even intending to.
-Vicodin gives short-term feelings of euphoria and relaxation as well as other positive side effects, meaning it is a medication that people may enjoy taking at times without actually recognizing the issue arising.
+Due to only needing small doses of Vicodin for the drug to have an effect on a person, it is very easy to become addicted to the drug without even intending to.
+Vicodin gives short-term feelings of euphoria and relaxation, meaning it is a medication that people may enjoy taking at times without actually recognizing the issue arising.